 Jessie / Mrs Arnold also appeared in The Sketch in 1909 amongst a group of ladies who were Vote Less yet Vote Getters (herself raising the flag in the Sleaford Division of Lincolnshire).
 She was presented at court in 1906.
 In 1904 she was active in the Anti-Vivisection Society, hosting the annual meeting of the Leeds branch at her home, 6, DeGrey Road, being elected treasurer and expressing the hope that more could be done to educate “the man in the street”.
 Vivisection was an important issue at this time.
 In 1910 she resigned the Presidency of the Sleaford Women’s’ Liberal Association, and clearly was active in public life, alongside her husband.
 In 1907 she is recorded as singing a little electioneering ditty at a Liberal Meeting.
 Her husband Arnold was also a leading light in the anti-vaccination movement, and strong libertarian.

-Another member of the Lupton family, Anne M. Lupton, great aunt of Kate Middleton, the Duchess of Cambridge,, lived in a sort of Boston marriage with Enid Moberly Bell in Chelsea (7 Mallord St. SW3) who was head of Lady Margaret School in Parsons Green, 1917-1947, with Anne as a major benefactor.
+Another member of the Lupton family, Anne Muriel Lupton, great aunt of Kate Middleton, the Duchess of Cambridge,, lived in a sort of Boston marriage with Enid Moberly Bell in Chelsea (7 Mallord St. SW3) who was head of Lady Margaret School in Parsons Green, 1917-1947, with Anne as a major benefactor.
 One Florence Elsie Marshall took over as head in 1947 and this Lupton link is so far the only reason that she may be the Miss Florence Marshall at this table.
 Anne was a second cousin once removed of Arnold (their common ancestor being born in 1848.
 Anne’s three brothers all died in France in the War, in successive years, 1915, 1916 and 1917.

 WHAT JESSIE DID NEXT

 We have no further sightings of Jessie after the dinner.
 She and her husband had lived at 7 Victoria Street, Westminster, her home when she died on 25th November 1938.
 Jessie’s probate was awarded to one John Henry Wales Laverick, colliery manager and James Scott Duckers, solicitor.
 Laverick was a colliery manager near Sheffield, and had studied under Arnold Lupton.

 The Sketch, 22.12.1909 Vote Less yet Vote Getters, Ladies well known in the world of politics.
 Image ©Illustrated London News Group/Mary Evans, sourced via the British Newspaper Archive.